NREL/resstock/docs/read_the_docs/source/outputs/optional_outputs.rst

 These outputs require that only a single switch is enabled.
 See the `Residential HPXML Workflow Generator <https://buildstockbatch.readthedocs.io/en/latest/workflow_generators/residential_hpxml.html>`_ documentation page (i.e., ``build_existing_model`` section) for more information.

-See the OpenStudio-HPXML Workflow Outputs section on `Annual Component Building Loads <https://openstudio-hpxml.readthedocs.io/en/latest/workflow_outputs.html#annual-component-building-loads>`_ for more information about component loads.
+See the OpenStudio-HPXML Workflow Outputs sections on `Annual Component Building Loads <https://openstudio-hpxml.readthedocs.io/en/latest/workflow_outputs.html#annual-component-building-loads>`_ and `Timeseries Outputs <https://openstudio-hpxml.readthedocs.io/en/latest/workflow_outputs.html#timeseries-outputs>`_ for more information about component loads.

 Emissions
 *********